The first time that it happened was in the supermarket.

 You’ve watched enough horror movies to know that most of them would be solved by running the fuck away.
 You don’t pack your car.
 You buy the first ticket back to the city.
 You don’t even check the price.
 You don’t even grab a toothbrush.
 You get in your parents’ car and you make for the airport.

 You blare whatever station’s on the presets and keep your eyes fixed forward.
 You don’t relax your grip on the steering wheel until you merge onto the freeway.
 Only then do you begin scanning cars in the other lanes.
 Has it followed you?
-Everyone you watch is switching the radio, yelling back at their kids, staring forward into nothingness.
+Everyone you watch is switching the station on the radio, yelling back at their kids, staring forward into nothingness.
 No one’s looking over at you.
 On the freeway, you’re mercifully alone.

 At the airport, you’re herded into the security line.
 No smiles here.
 No eye contact.
 Hordes of people stare at their phones, at flight screens, into space.
 They walk in sweats wearing pillows on their necks.
 Intimate and yet entirely impersonal—or maybe the other way around?
 It’s the world’s living room.
 No one pays you any mind.

 You join this human current, jostled from line to line in complete anonymity.
 You’re hours early for your flight with nothing to do.
-The privilege of boredom: it’s beautiful.
+The privilege of boredom: It’s beautiful.
 You stand in line to buy the largest bottled water you can find, and you’re not even thirsty.

 Things will be different back in the city.
 You’ll find a better job.
 You’ll strive for meaningful relationships.
 You won’t take things for granted.
 You’ll smoke a lot less.